 HARRISONVILLE, MO – Congresswoman Vicky Hartzler (MO-04) applauded the Trump Administration’s actions to lower health care costs, citing new U.S.

 HARRISONVILLE, MO – Congresswoman Vicky Hartzler visited the Tucson Sector of the U.S.-Mexico border, working with U.S. Customs and Border Protection (CBP) and learning first-hand about the organized Mexican drug cartels which funnel deadly illegal drugs into the United States.

-WASHINGTON, D.C. – Congresswoman Vicky Hartzler made the following statement in response to President Donald Trump’s 2018 State of the Union address:
+HARRISONVILLE, MO – Today Congresswoman Vicky Hartzler (MO-04) made the following statement in response to President Trump’s announcement that he will allow the year-round sale of 15% ethanol gasoline, or E15.

 In The News

 Sex trafficking is a serious problem we must address now.